 Employees must schedule furlough days in consultation with their department.

-Voluntary furlough days must be reported through the iTAMS system using the "FURLOUGH-VOL UNPAID FURLOUGH HOURS, VOLUNTARY“ code.
+Voluntary furlough days must be reported through the Time and Absence System using the "FURLOUGH-VOL UNPAID FURLOUGH HOURS, VOLUNTARY“ code.

 No. Employees who are subject to the mandatory furlough must take all of their mandatory furlough days before they are eligible to participate in the voluntary furlough.